Embird Embroidery Software

 Controls

-How to Draw New Sample
+How to Draw a New Sample

 Custom Sample - initial stitch